 2. Oatmeal for Babies

-This is one of the easiest breakfasts and one of my favorite warm breakfasts in the winter.
-We typically just make a pot for our family and dip our baby a portion.
+Oatmeal is one of the easiest breakfasts and one of my favorite warm breakfasts in the winter.
+We typically just make a pot of oats for our family and dip our baby a portion.
 (Side note: many experts recommend omitting the salt before 10 months.)
+Here are 10 of our favorite oatmeal ideas for babies and toddlers.

 While I do sometimes give my 3-year-old a drizzle of honey or maple syrup in his oats, I never do this for my babies below age 3.
 You can easily flavor your baby’s oatmeal in other ways.